-Non-Concessional Contributions To Superannuation
+Non-Concessional Contributions to Superannuation

-Non-concessional contributions (NCCs) are sometimes forgotten, given that unlike concessional contributions, they do not provide any immediate tax saving.
+Non-concessional contributions (NCCs), unlike concessional contributions, do not provide any immediate tax saving.
 Rather, NCCs are contributions made to super with after-tax assets or cash flow.
 This said, they provide a great opportunity to transfer more wealth to super's tax effective environment.

-The limit for non-concessional contributions during the 2022/23 financial year is \$110,000, or up to \$330,000 where the 'bring forward provisions' are utilised (i.e. bringing forward two future years' worth of cap).
-Importantly, you are ineligible to make NCCs where your total super balance exceeds \$1.7 million as at 30 June 2022.
+The limit for non-concessional contributions during the 2023/24 financial year is \$110,000, or up to \$330,000 where the 'bring forward provisions' are utilised (i.e. bringing forward two future years' worth of cap).
+Importantly, you are ineligible to make NCCs where your total super balance exceeds \$1.9 million as at 30 June 2023.

-Additional rules apply where the total super balance exceeds \$1.48 million at 30th June 2022.
+Additional rules apply where the total super balance exceeds \$1.68 million at 30 June 2023.